dbeinhauer/mcs-source/working_log.md

 - creating scripts for dataset trimming
     - for execution on wintermute
 - now it is possible to trim the dataset to arbitrary window size
-- for timesize 20 it is possible to run the model on local
+- for time-size 20 it is possible to run the model on local

 # 25.7.2024